-{\bf Proof.} Suppose that the well-founded topology over the ordinal number $\alpha$ is spectral.
-Let $\alpha\geq\omega$.
-By Remark \ref{remark 2}, $\omega$ is a closed subset of $\alpha$ and so by Theorem \ref{theorem 1}, it is irreducible.
+{\bf Proof.} First assume that the upper topology over an ordinal number $\alpha$ is spectral.
+If $\alpha\geq\omega$ then by Theorem \ref{Theorem II}, $\omega$ is a closed subset of $\alpha$ and so by Theorem \ref{theorem 1} (iii), it is irreducible.
 But $\omega$ does not have any generic point.
 Because, suppose there is some $m\in\omega$ such that $\omega=\overline{\{m\}}=m^{+}$.
-By \cite[Theorem 4I]{Enderton}, $m^{+}=(m+0)^{+}=m+0^{+}=m+1$ is a natural number, a contradiction.
-It follows that $\alpha<\omega$, i.e., $\alpha$ is a natural number.
+By \cite[Theorem 4I]{Enderton}, $m^{+}=m+1$ is a natural number, a contradiction.
+Hence $\alpha<\omega$, i.e., $\alpha$ is a natural number.
 Conversely, let $n$ be a natural number.
 To prove the assertion, by Theorem \ref{theorem 1}, it suffices to show that every closed and irreducible subset of $n$ has a generic point.
 We may assume that $n>0$.
 If $m$ is a closed and irreducible subset of $n$ then $m$ is a natural number with $0<m\leq n$.
 By \cite[Theorem 4C]{Enderton}, there exists a natural number $k$ such that $m=k^{+}$.
 Therefore $m=\overline{\{k\}}$. $\Box$ \\

-As stated in the Introduction, the rank map of a locally of finite type projective module is not necessarily continuous w.r.t. the discrete topology.
-But its continuity will be recovered if the discrete topology is replaced by the well-founded topology:\\
+As quoted in the Introduction, the rank map of a locally of finite type projective module is not necessarily continuous with respect to the discrete topology.
+But its continuity will be recovered if the discrete topology is replaced by the upper topology: \\

-\begin{theorem} Let $M$ be a locally of finite type flat $R-$module and consider the well-founded topology on the set of natural numbers.
-If $M$ is $R-$projective then the rank map of $M$ is both flat and Zariski continuous.\\ \end{theorem}
+\begin{theorem} Let $M$ be a locally of finite type flat $R-$module and consider the upper topology on the set of natural numbers.
+If $M$ is $R-$projective then the rank map of $M$ is Zariski $($and flat$)$ continuous.\\ \end{theorem}

 {\bf Proof.} Let $n$ be a natural number.
 By \cite[Theorem 4C]{Enderton}, $n$ is either the empty set or there exists a natural number $m$ such that $n=m+1$.
 Thus either $n=\emptyset$ or $n=\{0,1,2,...,m\}$.
-By applying this and Lemma \ref{lemma 33}, we obtain that $\psi^{-1}(n)=\Spec(R)\setminus\Supp\big(\Lambda^{n}(M)\big)$ where $\psi$ is the rank map of $M$.
+By applying this and Lemma \ref{lemma 33}, we obtain that $\psi^{-1}(n)=\psi^{-1}(\{0,1,2,...,m\})= \Spec(R)\setminus\Supp\big(\Lambda^{n}(M)\big)$ where $\psi$ is the rank map of $M$.
 Therefore, by Lemma \ref{lemma 457} and Corollary \ref{th 22}, the assertion concludes. $\Box$ \\